 5. The VA is out to get me.

-VA officials are busy.
-They have thousands of claims to process.
+VA adjudicators are busy.
+They have thousands of VA disability claims to process.
 Sure, they make mistakes and slow roll things at times, but a lot of negative energy can be wasted by squaring off against the VA bureaucracy.
 And if you show up at exams with a chip on your shoulder–or don’t show up at all—or if you rage into the phone, you’re not going to help your case.

 6. I’ll lose my security clearance if I’m diagnosed with a mental health condition.